Dresden Flughafen station: Description

 After its completion, the station initially had no overhead wires.
 Diesel railcars were used and exhaust gas extractors operated on the platform.
-There is a fire barrier between the station and the airport terminal that can be closed in case of emergency.
+A fire barrier between the station and the airport terminal can be closed in case of emergency.

 In December 2004, the tracks at the station were equipped with overhead conductor rails for electric trains.
-Since that time, train sets hauled by electric locomotives have run to airport instead of DMUs.
+Since then, train sets hauled by electric locomotives have served the airport instead of DMUs.

 Under the Dresden land-use plan that has been in force since the end of 1996, routes for both a connecting curve to the north of Dresden-Klotzsche station and an extension of the line towards Dresden Industriegelände railway station to the southwest of the airport are reserved.
 If these plans are implemented, it would be possible, for example, for trains to continue to east Saxony without reversing at the airport.
 However, there are no concrete plans to implement these ideas.